But in all the innovation and creativity there’s been one symbol that keeps quietly making itself known: the red disc.

 The image fast became a cornerstone outside corner stores and milk bars and it became an emblem of integrity.
 Used to single out where real Coca-Cola could be purchased, the red disc was purified and systemised by D’Arcy Advertising creative director Archie Lee in 1947.

-In February 2017 Coca-Cola unveiled new packaging in Australia that would unite all the Coke varieties including Coca-Cola, Diet Coke, Coke Zero, and Coca-Cola With Stevia under a single visual identity anchored by the iconic Coca-Cola red disc.
+In February 2017 Coca-Cola unveiled new packaging in Australia that unites all the Coke varieties including Coca-Cola, Diet Coke and Coca-Cola No Sugar under a single visual identity anchored by the iconic Coca-Cola red disc.

 “By applying the disc across the Coca-Cola trademark we’re using a signature asset in a contemporary and surprising way to share the equity of Coca-Cola across all products,” said James Sommerville, global vice president of design at Coca-Cola.